ethannjw/ICT374assign2/README.md

 +----------------------------------------------------------------------+
 ```

-# Uploading files from client to server
+# Downloading files from client to server

 Upon receiving a get command followed by a filename from the user:
 - the client sends a 1 byte opcode of ASCII character 'G' to the server